AnggaR96s/Reforestation/README.md

-## Did you know the first French fries weren't actually cooked in France?
-They were cooked in Greece.
+## Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’